 • Experience with thematic focus: Past experience with cash and markets assistance is desirable;

 • Language skills: Fluency in English required, competency in Arabic or Kurdish an asset;

 • Salary defined by the IMPACT salary grid; educational level, expertise, hardship, security, and performance are considered for pay bonus

-• Additional monthly living allowance
+• Additional monthly living allowance provided in country

 • Transportation costs covered, including additional return ticket + luggage allowance

 • Provision of medical, life, and repatriation insurance + retirement package

 How to apply:

 Please apply at the following link: Research Manager – Cash, Markets and Livelihoods | Impact (impact-initiatives.org) https://www.impact-initiatives.org/work-with-us/vacancies/research-manager-cash-markets-and-livelihoods/